by Jason Wasserman MD PhD FRCPC

-Embryonal carcinoma is a type of cancer.
-In males, the tumour often starts in the testicle where it is part of a group of cancers known as germ-cell tumours.
+Embryonal carcinoma is a type of testicular cancer and part of a group of cancers known as germ-cell tumours.
 Embryonal carcinoma is an aggressive type of germ-cell tumour that frequently spreads to other parts of the body.
 The name ‘embryonal carcinoma’ reflects the appearance of the tumour cells, which resemble the cells normally seen in a developing embryo.

 Germ cells are specialized cells that are normally found in the testicles.
 They are considered ‘primitive’ cells because they are capable of turning into almost any other type of cell.
 Other types of germ-cell tumours include seminoma, yolk sac tumour, and choriocarcinoma.